Lorenatacal/Markdown-Previewer/README.md

 ## Extra Info

 To style the project I have used Styled Components.
 This was great learning oportunity as I have imported and used for the first time ReactMarkdown Component.
+It also served as a great opportunity to practice my react skills and to to deepen my knowledge of the use of state and props in React.

+#### Testing

+ * To run the tests: ```click npm run test```